 must comply with its obligations as an OBA Party; and

-Will be eligible for rebates of ERM Charges;
+will be eligible for credits of Daily Overrun Charges, Daily Underrun Charges, Hourly Overrun Charges, Over-Flow Charges and ERM Charges payable by OBA Parties at Receipt Points and Delivery Points, to be determined pro-rata based on the metered quantities of the Interconnected Party and all other OBA Parties;

-where an OBA does not apply, that the Intervconnected Party must comply with its obligations under the relevant GTA or Allocation Agreement (as the case may be);
+where an OBA does not apply, that the Interconnected Party must comply with its obligations under the relevant GTA or Allocation Agreement (as the case may be);

-whether nominations (to be notified in accordance with section 4) are required for any Receipt Point, Delivery Point and Bi-directional Point (including where an OBA does not apply); and
+whether nominations (to be notified in accordance with section 4) are required for any Receipt Point, Delivery Point and Bi-directional Point (including where an OBA does not apply);

+liabilities provisions consistent with those in section 16; and

 grounds for terminating the ICA (either in its entirety or in respect of a specific Receipt Point, Delivery Point and Bi-directional Point) and the consequences of termination (including requiring the Interconnected Party to disconnect from the Transmission System).

-An ICA may reference sections of terms of this Code and if so the ICA will:
+Where this Code confers rights or places obligations on an Interconnected Party under an ICA, or an ICA refers to sections or terms of this Code, the relevant ICA will:

+be deemed to be amended automatically if and when the relevant rights or obligations in this Code, or the sections or terms of the Code referred to in that ICA are amended;

-survive expiry or termination of this Code and continue in full force and effect for the term specified in the ICA (subject to any early termination provisions); and
+survive expiry or termination of this Code and continue in full force and effect for the term specified in that ICA (subject to any early termination provisions); and

-the relevant terms of this Code will continue in full force and effect for the term of the ICA unless First Gas and the Interconnected Party agree to amend them.
+the relevant terms of this Code will continue in full force and effect for the term of that ICA unless First Gas and the Interconnected Party agree to amend them.

 ICAs are not Confidential Information and First Gas will publish each in full on OATIS.